trans-travel/trans-travel/us/ks.md

 certificates would indicate the sex assigned at birth.
-The Governor disagrees with this interpretation and has made some indications (but not official executive orders) that she will direct agencies to continue to not re-issue documents with sex assigned at birth.
+The Governor disagrees with this interpretation and has made some indications (but not official executive orders) that she will direct agencies to continue to not re-issue documents with sex assigned at birth, but a state court thus far has agreed with the attorney general, overruling the Governor (as of July 10, 2023).

 ## Medical Care